voxel51/fiftyone/docs/source/user_guide/evaluation.rst

-you can use it to compute the official mAP for your model while also enjoying the benefits of working in the FiftyOne ecosystem, including :ref:`using views <using-views>` to manipulate your dataset and visually exploring your model's predictions in the :ref`FiftyOne App <fiftyone-app>`!
+you can use it to compute the official mAP for your model while also enjoying the benefits of working in the FiftyOne ecosystem, including :ref:`using views <using-views>` to manipulate your dataset and visually exploring your model's predictions in the :ref:`FiftyOne App <fiftyone-app>`!

 In order to compute the official Open Images mAP for a model, your dataset **must** include the appropriate positive and negative sample-level labels, and